 For reviews and details of upcoming gigs check out XYZ Magazine and Brighton Source.
 And, remember, Brighton is also crazily popular with hen and stag-dos on the weekend, so just be prepared for some rowdy crowds in certain places.

-amazing vintage finds
+Explore the amazing vintage scene

 For a city that loves all things retro, it is not a surprise that some of the UK's best flea markets, bric-a-brac stores and vintage shops can be found in Brighton.